rptcloud/azure_terraform/locals.md

 Expressions in local values are not limited to literal constants; they can also reference other values in the module in order to transform or combine them, including variables, resource attributes, or other local values.

-Add another local variable block to your `locals.tf` configuration which references the local variables set in the previous portion of the lab.
+Add another local variable block to your `local.tf` configuration which references the local variables set in the previous portion of the lab.

 ```hcl
 locals {